CloudSlang/atom-cloudslang-package/README.md

 ---|---
-flow | template for a flow file operation | template for an operation file java\_action | template for a Java action python\_action | template for a Python action input | template for simple input name and value
+flow | template for a flow file operation | template for an operation file properties | template for a system properties file java\_action | template for a Java action python\_action | template for a Python action input | template for simple input name and value